Longtime Trump aide Stephanie Grisham will succeed Sanders as press secretary

 With his tweets and multiple exchanges with reporters, Trump is in many ways his own press secretary and communications director, and Sanders’ role grew to being a senior adviser.

-Whether Grisham would bring back the daily press briefing was unclear.
-Trump has all but ended the practice and it has been more than three months since the last one.
+There have been some internal discussions about bringing back the daily press briefing but whether Trump would allow it remained unclear.
+He all but ended the practice and it has been more than three months since the last one.

 Tony Sayegh, a former Treasury Department spokesman, had been considered as well but was in the midst of a move home to New York.
 Former State Department spokeswoman Heather Nauert withdrew herself from consideration.